DiriiMQ/diriimq.github.io/_posts/2024-11-5-Acsenda-CTF-Challenge.md

 #     - path-traversal
 ---

+I got the opportunity to participate in the Ascenda CTF Challenge after applying for the Internship program.

 # Problem Overview

-The website is built using Ruby on Rails and is hosted on Fly.io: [problem](https://hello-anya.fly.dev/)
+The website is built using Ruby on Rails and is hosted on Fly.io: [problem](https://hello-anya.fly.dev/).
+The challenge is to find the flag from the given website.

 # Solution